ivopascal/Epistemic_Kwartet/README.md

 # The logic

-To ease the communication in epistemic logic it is helpful to define an operator $$H_i p$$.
+To ease the communication in epistemic logic it is helpful to define an operator $H_i p$.